haran2248/laptop-android/README.md

 # laptop-android

-Laptop searcher using textviews and images of laptops displayed using circular imageviews using various libraries
+Laptop searcher using textviews and images of laptops displayed using circular imageviews using various libraries in android studio